Rei-SwitchBot/faq/en-us/Hub Series.md

 Applicable Products: SwitchBot Hub 2, Hub Mini

 1. Hub Plus/Hub Mini remote controls registered before October 2021 cannot be copied to Hub 2, due to a chip update.
 It is necessary to re-learn the infrared remote control.
 This is important to know.

-2.Please contact us if you have any other questions by logging in to the SwitchBot app -> Profile -> Help and Feedback -> Feedback.

 ---